 Suppose that in a new version of the Flight Reservation application, the Insert Order button is changed to an Insert button.
-In order to continue running tests that use the Insert Order button, you must edit the label in the button's physical description in the GUI map.
+To continue running tests that use the Insert Order button, you must edit the label in the button's physical description in the GUI map.
 You can change the physical description using regular expressions.
-For additional information, refer to "Adjusting the Script with Regular Expressions" on page 81 of this tutorial and to the "Using Regular Expressions" chapter in the WinRunner User's Guide.
+For additional information, refer to "Adjusting the Script with Regular Expressions" on page 93 of this tutorial and to the "Using Regular Expressions" chapter in the Mercury WinRunner User's Guide.

-1 Start WinRunner, open a test, and load the GUI map.
+Start WinRunner, open a test, and load the GUI map.